Many states hit pause on reopening but experts say the spread of coronavirus is now hard to control

-At least 16 states have halted their reopening plans in response to a surge in new infections, but some health officials say the spread of coronavirus will be difficult to control.
+At least 16 states have paused or rolled back their reopening plans in response to a surge in new coronavirus infections, but some health officials say the spread of the virus will still be difficult to control.

+"What we hope is we can take it seriously and slow the transmission in these places," said Dr. Anne Schuchat, the principal deputy director of the US Centers for Disease Control and Prevention, said Monday in a livestreamed event by the Journal of the American Medical Association.

-But experts have for long warned that some states also reopened far too soon and too quickly, cautioning the move could lead to more spikes in cases.
+But public health experts have for long warned that some states also reopened far too soon and too quickly, cautioning the move could lead to more spikes in cases.

 Only two states see decline in new cases

-The rethinking of how to safely reopen the US comes as new cases in at least 36 states are trending upwards compared to the previous week, according to data from Johns Hopkins.
+The rethinking of how to safely reopen the US comes as 36 states have showed an upward trend in average new daily cases -- an increase of at least 10% -- over the last seven days, as of Tuesday, according to data from Johns Hopkins.

-States reporting an increase in new cases include: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, Nevada, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Washington state, West Virginia, Wisconsin and Wyoming.
+These states are: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, Nevada, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin and Wyoming.

-Twelve states are trekking steady in new cases: Connecticut, Hawaii, Maryland, Massachusetts, Minnesota, Nebraska, New Hampshire, New York, North Dakota, Oklahoma, South Dakota and Virginia.

-Two are reporting a decline in new cases: New Jersey and Rhode Island.
+Two states saw average daily cases decline more than 10% over those seven days: New Jersey and Rhode Island.

 Next two weeks are critical, LA mayor says

-Since beginning to reopen several weeks ago, Los Angeles has seen an alarming rise in cases and hospitalizations, health director Barbara Ferrer said.
-There are now a total of more than 100,00 confirmed cases, with a record single-day high of 2,903 new cases reported Monday.
+Since beginning to reopen several weeks ago, Los Angeles County has seen an alarming rise in cases and hospitalizations, health director Barbara Ferrer said.
+The county has tallied more than 100,000 confirmed cases, with a record single-day high of 2,903 new cases reported Monday.

 The next two weeks will be critical, Los Angeles Mayor Eric Garcetti said Monday.